GitHubSergio/photodiary/README.md

 - Use Flipper for debugging
 - During the project I also took on board the challenge to implement InputAccessoryView for Android

+I built this app to play with the points in the above list.
+It started with RN 0.61 and I then upgraded it to RN 0.62.2.
+Definitely not an app ready for production but good project to experiment and explore.

 ## LoginScreen

 Simple login form with two TextInputs.
 It interacts with RNF to verify that a user exists.

-**Thoughts**: This is the simplest and most basic way to use RNF.
+**Comments**: This is the simplest and most basic way to use RNF.
 I think it works really well for this simple apps.
 I found that the most important part is to setup solid rules for the DB to ensure that only authenticated users can access their data

-There is a base InputField component that accepts props, from styles to a customHook **useInput** and secureTextEntry prop.
+There is a base InputField component that accepts props, e.g styles, a customHook **useInput**, secureTextEntry and onSubmitEditing props.

 ```
 const InputField = ({